Bedford, Anya, Bryant, and Hayden share the same underlying structure and functionality. This guide applies to all these templates.

 - The height of the banner is determined by the amount of content in the page description.

-To stack banner images with no white space between them, create Regular Pages that have thumbnail images but no page content.
+To stack banner images with no white space between them, create Layout Pages that have thumbnail images but no page content.
 Only the banner images and overlay text will display for each page.
 If you create a new page, open its page editor and delete its default Text Block.
 Otherwise, this Text Block adds a blank space between each banner.

 Note: On mobile, slideshow banners have a set height of 300 pixels.
 If text on a slideshow banner is too long to fit within the 300 pixel height, the description text will be hidden in mobile view.